GhostofGoes/ADLES/README.rst

 =====

 .. image:: documentation/usage-flowchart.png
-   :scale: 50 %
+   :scale: 40
    :align: center
    :alt: Usage flowchart

+How to use:

- -  Read the exercise and infrastructure specifications and examples of them
+-  Read the exercise and infrastructure specifications and examples of them.
- -  Write an infrastructure specification for your platform (Currently, VMware vSphere is the only platform supported)
+-  Write an infrastructure specification for your platform.
+(Currently, VMware vSphere is the only platform supported)
- -  Write an exercise specification with the environment you want created
+-  Write an exercise specification with the environment you want created.
 -  Check its syntax, run the mastering phase, make your changes, and then run the deployment phase.

 .. code:: bash